wavefrontHQ/docs/pages/doc/dashboards_managing.md

 When editing a dashboard, you can make changes to the dashboard description, name, dashboard variables, sections, and charts.

-The process for editing an existing dashboard can be started from the All Dashboards page or directly from the existing dashboard page:
+1. To edit a dashboard, start from the All Dashboards page or directly from the existing dashboard page:
 -   From the All Dashboards page, locate the dashboard and select ![action_menu.png](images/action_menu.png#inline) **> Edit**.
 -   From a dashboard, click the pencil icon <i class="fa-pencil fa"/> on the right side below the task bar, and select **Edit**.

-{% include note.html content="Wavefront [system dashboards](dashboards_introductory.html) are read-only and edits cannot be saved.
-If you want to make changes to a system dashboard you must first clone it." %}
+1. Edit the dashboard.
+2. Click **Save**.

 ### Dashboard Description and Name